AckerlyXu/heima/articles/storage/storage-redundancy.md

 | Data can be read from the secondary location as well as from the primary location. |No |No |No |Yes |
 | Number of copies of data maintained on separate nodes. |3 |3 |6 |6 |

-See [Azure Storage Pricing](/pricing/details/storage/) for pricing information for the different redundancy options.
+See [Azure Storage Pricing](https://www.azure.cn/pricing/details/storage/) for pricing information for the different redundancy options.

+>[!NOTE]
->[AZURE.NOTE] Premium Storage supports only locally redundant storage (LRS).
-For information about Premium Storage, see [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](/documentation/articles/storage-premium-storage/).
+> Premium Storage supports only locally redundant storage (LRS).
+For information about Premium Storage, see [Premium Storage: High-Performance Storage for Azure Virtual Machine Workloads](./storage-premium-storage.md).

 ## Locally redundant storage
 Locally redundant storage (LRS) replicates your data three times within a storage scale unit which is hosted in a datacenter in the region in which you created your storage account.
 A write request returns successfully only once it has been written to all three replicas.
 These three replicas each reside in separate fault domains and upgrade domains within one storage scale unit.